NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1CentralityProjection.md

 ---

-title: "Rivet::CentralityProjection"
+title: 'class Rivet::CentralityProjection'
-summary: "Used together with the percentile-based analysis objects Percentile and PercentileXaxis. "
+description: "Used together with the percentile-based analysis objects Percentile and PercentileXaxis. "

 ---